dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab4/README.md

     - Select + to open the sections menu.
     - Select Query Grail.
         ![image](img/lab4-notebooks1.png)
-    - Type logs for this example.
+    - Type `fetch logs` for this example.
     - Adjust the timeframe, if you want.
 The default is the last 2 hours.
     - Then, select Run query.
     ![image](img/lab4-notebooks2.gif)